arjunkomath/rust-shell-runner/README.md

-# node-shell-runner
+# shell-runner

-An executable HTTP server that lets you run a command
+An executable HTTP server that lets you run a shell command